ClearBlade/native-libraries/clearblade.md

 ~~~
 ## roles.get(query, callback)

 This method gets role info with a query.

-* @param {Query} query - Query object that used to filter the roles.
-Query page size will be defaulted to 100 if size is not provided
 * @callback callback
 * @param {boolean} err
 * @param {string} data

+* @param {Query} query - Query object that used to filter the roles.
+Query page size will be defaulted to 100 if size is not provided
+* @param {callback} callback

 ### Example